 Is your child aiming to rock accelerated math?
 Itching to code video games?
-No matter her interest, there’s an after-school option sure to give her a boost.
+No matter her interest, there’s an after-school enrichment option sure to give her a boost.

 Since academic workloads and schedules are busy during the school year, be sure to keep expectations reasonable and give your kids time for play, says Jeff La Marca, PhD, assistant professor of special education at Seton Hall University.“Educational psychologists and well-established theories of learning have long recognized the importance of play,” La Marca says.

-If you’re looking to fit enrichment into your child’s schedule, read on to find a program that’s right.
+If you’re looking to fit after-school enrichment into your child’s schedule, read on to find a program that’s right.

 ENGLISH & MATH